pedronatanaelfs/vote-rap/USAGE.md

 Then restart JupyterLab and select the kernel.

-### Issue: Feature engineering notebooks require additional data
+### Issue: Feature engineering scripts require additional data

-**Note**: Some feature engineering notebooks may reference additional data files that aren't included in this repository (e.g., raw API data, intermediate processing files).
+**Note**: Some feature engineering scripts may reference additional data files that aren't included in this repository (e.g., raw API data, intermediate processing files).
 In this case:
 - Use the pre-computed feature files already in the `data/` directory
 - Or refer to the original research repository for complete data acquisition scripts